By: Rick Hernandez

-Not too long ago I was working for a big bank in Jersey City, NJ.
-Jersey City is that kind of place where the old and the new clash on a daily basis.
-There are the new, big, hip apartments buildings soaring 40 floors high next to simple and humble brownstone houses from the last two centuries.
-The rich and the poor mixing, but not always in perfect harmony...
+Not too long ago, I was working for a big bank in Jersey City, NJ.
+Jersey City is that kind of place where the old and the new clash daily.
+There are the latest, large, hip apartment buildings soaring 40 floors high next to simple and humble brownstone houses from the last two centuries.
+The rich and the poor mixing, but not always in perfect harmony.

-Often, my coworkers and I would go out to lunch in the area, to modern and convenient restaurants available to us.
+Often, my coworkers and I would go out to lunch to the many convenient restaurants in the area.
 It was easy and fun to do that.
-Every day I would walk by the little park and the ABC store that were right next to the office and see this man, sitting outside in temperatures around 30 degrees Fahrenheit and bundled up in an old trench coat.
-The brown bag in his hand hinted at why he was always there, and his "thousand yard" stare gave me pause whenever I saw him.
-I would always say "Good Morning" to this man, same as I did everyone else I met, almost in automatic mode with no real thought behind it, and I would receive no reaction whatsoever from him.
-Yet this one day, for some reason I really looked into this man eyes when I said my greeting and I saw him react to me for the first time.
-He answered back with a greeting of his own; I stopped and asked him his name, "George.
-George is my name".
-"Nice to meet you George", and I told him my name.
-I asked him to make sure to say Hi whenever he saw me around and then I left.
+Every day I would walk by the little park and the ABC store next to our office and see this man sitting outside in temperatures around 30 degrees Fahrenheit and bundled up in an old trench coat.
+The brown bag in his hand hinted at why he was always there, and his “thousand yards” stare gave me pause whenever I saw him.
+I would always say “Good Morning” to this man, same as I did everyone else I met, almost in automatic mode with no real thought behind it, and I would receive no reaction whatsoever from him.
+Yet this one day, for some reason, I really looked into this man’s eyes when I said my greeting, and I saw him react to me for the first time.
+He answered back with a greeting of his own; I stopped and asked him his name, “George.
+George is my name”.
+“Nice to meet you, George,” and I told him my name.
+I asked him to make sure to say Hi whenever he saw me around, and then I left.

 Like Father Eymard said, visiting purgatory (sitting down with the ones suffering) changes us for the better.
 It makes us into a better likeness of Christ and helps us build on our charity, the real charity.
 I sometimes think that the one with the real charity in my story was George.
-He was the one in pain, the one that had lost everything, yet he was the one that took the time to also be with me, to emerge from his difficult position in life to engage with me, to teach me to care, to love as Christ did.
+He was the one in pain, who had lost everything, yet he took the time to be with me, emerged from his difficult position in life to engage with me, and taught me to care and love as Christ did.
 He took my gift of charity and gave it back, through Christ, tenfold.

 Father Eymard took care of the poor and indigent in Paris.
 Mother Teresa took care of the sick and dying in Calcutta.
-Both of them rested in the presence of the Blessed Sacrament in order to increase their charity, their love.
-Let us take the opportunity, as we start this Lenten period, to do likewise, to increase in our love (caritas) so that we can go out into the world, share of ourselves and truly love.
+Both of them rested in the presence of the Blessed Sacrament in order to build up their charity, their love.
+Let us take the opportunity, as we start to build awareness, to do likewise, to increase in our love (Caritas) so that we can go out into the world, and share of ourselves, truly love.
 May you also find your George.